haroonhublikar12/Self-driving-Car-Using-Machine-Learning-and-Neural-Networks/README.md

 ## Setup

-To get started with JetRacer, follow these steps
+To get started with this project, follow these steps

 1. Order parts from the list of materials below